magnickolas/blog/content/posts/logic-programming.md

 ## Introduction

 I'm taking a course in mathematical logic & logic programming in my university.
-And I wanted to play around with first-order logic in practice.
-As a bonus, I would be more familiar with a logic programming paradigm.
+And I wanted to play around with first-order logic in practice.<!--more--> As a bonus, I would be more familiar with a logic programming paradigm.

 In order to not complicate things, I chose Prolog language and a compiler [GNU Prolog][gprolog] _([SWI-Prolog][swi-prolog]'s logo is way less tacky tho')_.